ipfs/specs/routing/DELEGATED_CONTENT_ROUTING_HTTP.md

   - It is undefined whether the server will allow partial results
 - The work for processing each provider record should be idempotent so that it can be retried without excessive cost in the case of full or partial failure of the request
 - Default limit of 100 keys per request
-- Implements pagination according to the Pagination section

 ## Pagination